tobeneck/genome_in_moeas_study/README.md

 ## Generating the Test Data

 Generating the test data is done in a few separate steps.
 The data will always be saved in the *data* folder.
 A filtered version of the data used for evaluation is provided as zip archives.
-If you wand to evaluate the full data, you need to generate it yourself the following way:
+If you want to evaluate the full data, you need to generate it yourself the following way:

 1. Generating the initial populations and seed individuals:
 ```bash